Call us (216)633-2828

 Thai yoga massage is a bodywork modality that is a blend of massage, yoga, and meditation.
-Thai massage is preformed on the floor and can be described as an assisted yoga class.
-While the recipient lets their body relax the Thai practitioner uses gentle stretching, breath work, rhythmic motion, palming and thumbing along the body to release restrictions and bring balance to the body.
+Our Table Thai massage is preformed on a massage table and can be described as an assisted yoga class.
+While the recipient lets their body relax the Thai practitioner uses gentle assisted stretching, breath work, rhythmic motion, palming, and thumbing along the body to release restrictions and bring balance to the body.

 The origin of traditional Thai massage can be traced back to a famous a yogi and Ayurvedic doctor, Jivaka Kumarbhaccha, from India.
 He treated the Budda and is also renown as the founder of Ayurvedic practices in Thailand.
 Thai massage was incorporated into the temples within Thailand as Buddhism spread to Southeast Asia from India.
 Over the years, Thai yoga massage has developed and evolved becoming a mainstay in Thailand and a deeply renowned traditional healing modality around the world.

-What should I expect from a typical Thai Massage session?
+What should I expect from a typical Table Thai Massage session?

 Please bring or wear loose fit clothing that you are comfortable stretching in.
 We begin your session by going over your health history and talking about your goals for your session.
-You will be full dressed laying on a thai mat to receive your thai massage.
+You will be full dressed laying on the massage table to receive your thai massage (ie: sports bra and shorts).
 The thai practitioner will massage and passively stretch your body as you allow yourself to relax and melt into the floor.
 No oils are used and the massage is preformed over your clothes in a rhythmic flow that allows your body to first relax and then open up more easily when stretched.
-Thai massage will leave you with a feeling feel lighter and more relaxed, similar to how you may feel after a yoga class; but we do all the work!
+Thai massage will leave you with a feeling feel lighter and more relaxed, similar to how you may feel after a yoga class or fasia stretching session; but we do all the work!

 Benefits of Thai Massage

 - Increases joint mobility and flexibility